Berglund lifts Blues to 4-3 win over Stars

+ST. LOUIS (AP) -- Patrik Berglund said he was lucky.
+Kevin Shattenkirk said it was skill.
+Either way, it was another win for the St. Louis Blues.

-ST. LOUIS (AP) -- Paul Stastny scored twice, Patrick Berglund broke a third-period tie with his seventh of the season, and the St. Louis Blues topped the Dallas Stars 4-3 on Saturday night.
+Berglund redirected a pass from Shattenkirk into the net with 1:54 remaining, sending St. Louis to a 4-3 victory over the Dallas Stars on Saturday night.

-Vladimir Tarasenko also scored for St. Louis, which has points in 17 of its last 20 home games.
-Carter Hutton made 25 saves while filling in for Jake Allen.
+Paul Stastny had two goals and an assist for the Blues, who have points in 17 of their last 20 home games.
+Vladimir Tarasenko scored his 20th goal of the season, and Carter Hutton made 25 saves while filling in for Jake Allen.

+Berglund, in the left faceoff circle about 20 feet from the net, deftly deflected Shattenkirk's pass over the right shoulder of Antti Niemi for his seventh goal of the season.

+''(Shattenkirk) put some heat on the puck and I just put my stick down and hoped for the best,'' Berglund said. ''I was lucky it went in.''

 Lauri Korpikoski, Patrick Eaves and John Klingberg scored for Dallas, which has dropped three in a row since a season-high, three-game win streak.